enola-dev/enola/docs/dev/style.md

 Run the [`./test.bash`](../../test.bash) script during local development to reformat changed files and re-run all tests affected by a change.

-`.git/hooks/pre-commit` will also run the `./test.bash` locally for each of your `git commit` after you install it using `tools/git/install-hooks.bash`.
+`.git/hooks/pre-commit` will also run the `./test.bash` locally for each of your `git commit` after you locally install it using `tools/git/install-hooks.bash`.

 Contributions by Pull Requests on GitHub are tested with the same `./test.bash` which is launched by [this GitHub Action](../../.github/workflows/test.yaml).